ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Component modifications

+[WIP]
+Every component is now exposing a set of variables, managing different aspect of their display.

+These variables can be overriden to alter the look and feel of the component, by picking values defined in the styles.

 ### Links

 - Negative links have been renamed Inverted links, to be consistent with other components.
 This concern the css class, and the twig parameter.